Institutional Review Board (IRB)

 In order to adequately protect the rights of human participants in research, an effective IRB requires an institutional organizational structure in which authority and responsibilities are clearly defined.
 Responsibility for ethical conduct rests with all parties involved in the review, oversight or conduct of research involving human subjects.
 Parties include the Vice President of Academic Affairs (VPAA), deans, associate deans, division chairs, faculty, staff, students and the IRB.

 Step 1.
-Complete a human subject protection tutorial found on the IRB website and document the source on IRB application.
+Complete a human subject protection tutorial found on the IRB website and document the source on the IRB application.
 Faculty and graduate students may apply as principal investigator (PI).
 Undergraduate students may apply as co-investigator under the supervision of a faculty member as PI.
 See the human subject tutorial links below for certification or proof of training.

 Step 3.
 Obtain letter of support from the site where data will be collected (if applicable).
-Contact IRB administrator for any questions about this. (email@example.com)
+Contact the IRB administrator for any questions about this. (firstname.lastname@example.org)

 Step 4.
-Download IRB application and complete electronically in Microsoft Word
+Download the IRB application and complete it electronically in Microsoft Word.

 Step 5.
-Send completed IRB application (in Word format) as email attachment to IRB administrator (firstname.lastname@example.org).
+Send the completed IRB application (in Word format) as an email attachment to the IRB administrator (email@example.com).
 Additional documentation should be saved as one Word document and included in the same email message to the IRB administrator.

 Step 6.
-IRB administrator will deliver to designated IRB reviewer.
+The IRB administrator will deliver to the designated IRB reviewer.
 Please allow a minimum of two weeks for feedback.
-Refer to schedule of IRB committee meeting dates below for submission deadlines and timeline for review.
+Refer to the schedule of IRB committee meeting dates below for submission deadlines and timeline for review.

 Step 7.
-You will receive electronic confirmation of approval or required revisions to be resubmitted to IRB administrator (email@example.com).
+You will receive electronic confirmation of approval or required revisions to be resubmitted to the IRB administrator (firstname.lastname@example.org).
 NO SUBJECTS MAY BE RECRUITED AND NO DATA MAY BE COLLECTED PRIOR TO IRB APPROVAL.